Skip to main content

 Recommended data types for date and time definitions: DATE, DATE_AND_TIME, DT, LDATE, LDATE_AND_TIME, LDT, LTOD, TIME_OF_DAY, TOD

 By default, the names of the days and months are displayed in English.
-When localized texts are used, the System text list has to be supplemented.
+When localized texts are used, the System text list must be supplemented.
 This text list is automatically created in the POUs view when the %t placeholder is used.
-The English terms have to be used as the IDs here.
+The English terms must be used as the IDs here.
 The localization can be done for both the abbreviated names and full names.

 The format string for a date and time definition has the following format: